 The Mottled Houdan chicken breed was imported from the town Houdan (France) into England around the 1850’s.
 The Mottled Houdan chicken was introduced to America in 1865 and later in 1874 it was admitted into the American Standard of Perfection.
-This unique chicken breed has a fifth toe, is an old French breed, has a wide cavernous nostril, a large crested feather head and is a white egg layer.
-The females are extremely docile and gentle and make good pets.
+This unique chicken breed has a fifth toe, is an old French breed, has a wide cavernous nostril, a large crested feather head, beard and muffs, and is a white egg layer.
+The Female Mottled Houdan is extremely docile and gentle and make good pets.
 Not particularly a good free range chicken if you have predators because of their top knot that blocks some of their vision.
-They are known as the “French Hen” and make a great backyard chicken for pets and show.
+The Mottled Houdan is known as the “French Hen” and make a great backyard chicken for pets and show.

 - Poultry Show Class: Continental Class